ericvh/cca-cpu/README.md

 ## Components

-- _u-root-cpu_ : Container to build u-root with cpud
+- _u-root-initramfs_ : u-root initramfs to avoid buildroots
-- _fvp_ : Container to run FVP from
+- _fvp_ : Container formula for FVP
-- _dev_ : Container to do development in and run cpu client from
-    - at the moment, this also holds custom qemu and lkvm binaries
-- _test_: test scripts
+- _linux-cca_: kernels for guest and host